Idaho Freedom Caucus: Education

 In 2023, the Caucus called on the Idaho Commission for Libraries to "withdraw from the American Library Association" due to claims that its President, Emily Drabinski, would "expos[e] children to explicit materials and injec[t] hard-left politics and sexuality into publicly funded libraries."
 The Idaho State Librarian clarified that the Commission is not a member of the ALA and argued that the state's librarians "do not have an agenda."

 The Caucus supported the "Freedom in Education Saving Accounts Program", a school choice initiative that would subsidize a student's private school enrollment using the funds that would have been given to that student's designated public or charter school.

+Immigration

+Caucus members have supported bills that would authorize state and local law enforcement officials to enforce federal immigration law and cooperate with Immigration and Customs Enforcement.
+The Caucus also called for stronger immigration status checks across the workforce, in schools, and in hospitals, requiring employers and institutions to report illegal immigrants.

 LGBT+ issues

 In 2018, Rep. Bryan Zollinger, the co-founder of the Idaho House Freedom Caucus, expressed support for the small-government, individual liberty-focused philosophy of Rep. Dom Gelsomino, the state's first openly gay Republican to seek office in the state.